Tennis Elbow Physiotherapy

 The ability to identify the cause of this condition is important as it changes the course of treatment.
 Icing, avoidance of movement and pain medication only works to reduce inflammation.
 A better way to address a degenerative tendon is to load it with weights gradually.

 Pain can be referred from the neck or shoulder

 A thorough assessment of the neck and shoulder should also be included to rule out any referred pain.
-Besides that, examinations such as appearance, range of motion, and strength of the upper arm will be carried out to evaluate the severity of injury
+Besides that, examinations such as appearance, range of motion, and strength of the upper arm will be carried out to evaluate the severity of injury.

 Cortisone injection is not the best treatment for tennis elbow

 Physiotherapy treatment is said to be beneficial in the recovery of tennis elbow as compared to cortisone injection.
-Various studies have proven that cortisone injections provide placebo and positive outcomes during earlier stages but causes more damage in the long run.
+Various studies have proven that cortisone injections provide placebo and positive outcomes during earlier stages but cause more damage in the long run.